kubanac95/kubanac95/README.md

 ## :telescope: I'm currently working on

-- Bulding a [platform](https://www.autopretraga.rs/) for searching used cars
+- Building a [platform](https://www.autopretraga.rs/) for searching used cars
 - Buliding a [platform](https://obavestime.rs/) that informs you about new search results from some of your favourite websites

 ## :bar_chart: GitHub Stats